de-shyt/CUB_conspects/3-fall2023/ML (theory and practice).md

 ### Overfitting

-In simple words, the model "overfits" when it is correct on every ithe training dataset but has poor fit with new, unknown datasets.
+In simple words, the model "overfits" when it is correct on every instance of the training dataset but has poor fit with new, unknown datasets.

 <img src="./pics for conspects/ML/23-09-08 2.png" alt="23-09-08 2" style="zoom:40%;" />